 However, they can do much more.
 One or more incompatible devices, especially power-related hardware, can mess with your computer so much that it results in a system crash.

-However, it’s not only power-related devices that can have far-reaching effects on your computer.
+However, not only power-related devices can have far-reaching effects on your computer.

 For example, an incompatible input or storage device could affect how your operating system writes or reads information, resulting in a Blue Screen of Death.